Whale Sanctuary Two-Day Tour

 *Sleeping bags and ThermaRest sleeping pads are available to rent for a nominal fee, if you don’t wish to bring your own.

-Cancellations: 60 – 45 days prior to departure date a 100% refund less a $50.00 handling fee.
-45 – 30 days prior to departure date we will retain a 50% cancellation fee unless the space is filled, in which case a $50.00 handling fee is charged.
-Within 30 days of departure date full payment is retained unless space is filled.
-I suggest you obtain cancellation insurance just in case.
+Cancellations – With notice 45 days or more prior to departure date a 100% refund less a $50.00 cancellation fee.
+44 – 30 days prior notice to departure date we will retain 50 % of the fee paid.
+With notice less than 30 days prior of departure date full payment is retained.